 - It controls the allocation and use of the computing System’s resources among the various user and tasks.

-- It provides an interface between the computer hardware and the programmer that simplifies and makes feasible for coding, creation, debugging of application programs.
+- It provides an interface between the computer hardware and the programmer that simplifies and makes it feasible for coding, creation, debugging of application programs.

 - Provides the facilities to create, modification of programs and data files using an editor.

-- Access to the compiler for translating the user program from high level language to machine language.
+- Access to the compiler for translating the user program from high-level language to machine language.

 - Provide a loader program to move the compiled program code to the computer’s memory for execution.